GustavoHTM/Gym_ESC/healthierApp-main/readme.md

-## Healthier
+## GymESC
-Healthier is an app that provides a complete workout and diet plan, based on your request.
+GymESC is an app that provides a complete train and exercises plan, based on your request.